-If you are contemplating a divorce, one of your first steps should be to set up an initial consultation with a lawyer to discuss your personal circumstances and explore the options you may have available.
+If you are contemplating a divorce, one of your first steps should be to set up an initial consultation with a divorce lawyer to discuss your personal circumstances and explore the options you may have available.
 In order to get the most out of your consultation, you will want to come prepared.

 - Learn about Your Options for Getting Divorced

 When most people picture a divorce, they picture a messy, complicated, and expensive process that involves both spouses airing their grievances in court.
 But, the reality is that relatively few divorces follow this path.
 Far more often, divorcing spouses are able to work together, using a variety of different methods to reach an amicable solution that serves each of their respective interests as well as those of their children.

 When preparing for your initial consultation with a divorce lawyer, you should take the time to learn about negotiation, mediation, and collaborative divorce.
 By gaining a better understanding of these options, you will be better able to discuss the best strategy for your divorce.

 - Understand the Issues that Will Require Resolution During Your Divorce